 The existing site is zoned urban and is disturbed due to its long-term residential use.
-The site contains overgrown grass and no trees.
+The site contains overgrown grass and no trees (refer to Figures 3, 4 and 6 in this report).

 The existing vegetation to be removed is not significant in terms of site amenity, streetscape or broader landscape settings.